EHang 216L (logistics)

 Our autopilot and flight control system collects and analyzes data from sensors installed on our autonomous aerial vehicles (AAVs), including accelerometers, gyroscopes, magnetic compass, barometers, visual sensors, Global Navigation Satellite System (GNSS) receivers and millimeter wave radars.
 Informed by the extensive data collected by these sensors, our AAVs use advanced algorithms to make intelligent navigation decisions, including correcting courses, adapting to weather conditions and avoiding obstacles during flight.

-Adhering to the full redundancy safety design and Fail-Safe system, EHang 216 Logistics (an eVTOL cargo drone) employs coaxial propellers with eight arms and 16 propellers, its core system is equipped with redundancy backup.
+The safety, the company adheres to a full redundancy safety design and fail-safe system, air cargo drone employs 16 coaxial propellers, 16 electric motors on eight arms and its core system is equipped with redundancy backup.
 Under the networked supervision and monitoring of command and dispatch center, it can realize accurate vertical take-off and landing, along with the automatic flight on an inverted U-shaped route.

 The U shape route means that the aircraft takes off vertically and then flies at a predetermined altitude avoiding any buildings, structures, trees and any other aircraft, then when over its landing spot, it lands vertically like a helicopter.
 The aircraft be flown anytime during the day or night, but during extreme weather conditions, the aircraft will be grounded.